-10.4.1 The Council have given careful consideration to the recommendation in the Guidance that, in the interests of the environment, tougher emissions standards should be introduced for all licensed vehicles and considers its responsibility in protecting the environment to be a predominate factor within licensing policy, particularly given the Council's declaration of a climate emergency and its target to reach net zero by 2030.
+10.4.1 The Council have given careful consideration to the recommendation in the Guidance that, in the interests of the environment, more stringent emissions standards should be introduced for all licensed vehicles and considers its responsibility in protecting the environment to be a predominate factor within licensing policy, particularly given the Council's declaration of a climate emergency and its target to reach net zero by 2030.

-10.4.2 The Council requires all new vehicles to be less than five (5) years old when first licensed, therefore meeting Euro 6 emission standards.
+10.4.2 The Council requires all new vehicles to meet Euro 5 emission standards as a minimum.
 All vehicles are required to undertake six (6) monthly MOT inspections to ensure they are maintained, mechanically, at a high standard and that emissions do not exceed the legislative standard for the age and fuel type of the vehicle.